caloni/journal/content/posts/common-sense-guide-data-structures-algorithms/index.md

 > Big O Notation only takes into account the highest order of N when we have multiple orders added together.

 > That is, if we have an algorithm that takes N4 + N3 + N2 + N steps, we only consider N4 to be significant—and just call it O(N4).
 Why is this?

+> One type of problem in which recursion is a natural fit is when we need to delve into multiple layers of a problem without knowing how many layers there are.